santhoshtr/nupuram/README.md

 # Nupuram Malayalam Typeface

 A Malayalam typeface, inspired from the early Malayalam movie titles designs.
-The curves are fluid, bold and expressive,
+The curves are fluid, bold and expressive.

-Nupuram is a variable font with Weight, Width, Slant and Softness axis.
+Taking full advantage of variable font technology, Nupuram offers an unprecedented level of flexibility, all from a single font file.
+Nupuram has 4 variable axes: `Weight`, `Width`, `Slant` and `Softness`.

+As a variable font, Nupuram gives you fine-grained control over each one of its styles.
+However, it also comes with 64 predefined styles that are easy to access through your font menu.
+Called *named instances¹*, these work just like regular static fonts do.

+¹ *Named instance*: a predetermined location in the designspace of a variable font, similar to the "static instances" that are familiar in traditional digital fonts.

+The Variable font capability makes Nupuram stylistically flexible and warmly energetic.

 ![Nupuram variable font - animated demo](docs/nupuram-var.gif "Nupuram variable font - animated demo showing all 4 axis")